simonbrent/Genoverse/docs/functions/view.md

 #### view.drawBackground(features, context, params)
 > Can be used like [`view.draw`](#viewdrawfeatures-featurecontext-labelcontext-scale) to draw a [background image](/docs/functions/controller.md#controllerrenderbackgroundfeatures-img--height-) for a track.
+>
-> By default does nothing.
+> By default does nothing - must be implemented.
 >
 > Argument | Type | Description
 > --- | --- | ---